“Hello, my name is Scott.”

 And we’re perfectly fine with it.
 Why pretend to be someone we’re not?
 We said goodbye not long after seeing Scott.

 This time a bit further, to (I think) Xuhui.

 They took me to a Teo Chew restaurant without realising my grandparents were of Teo Chew descent.

-The fish congee, beef flat noodles, stir-fried Chinese cabbage, roast goose, were exactly what I needed on this humpday of a trip.
+The fish congee, beef flat noodles, stir-fried Chinese cabbage, roasted goose, were exactly what I needed on this humpday of a trip.

-A tofu dish broke me – it was nostalgia and reminded me of a drop of my childhood and I could not place where I’ve had it before.
+A tofu dish broke me – it was a single concentrated drop of my childhood and I could not place where I’ve had it before.

 Maybe I thought my mum made it.

 Maybe it’s all in my head, my brain tricking me into thinking I belong.

 It’s the first crack of overdevelopment I saw in Shanghai.